MuhammadRidha7/Shia-vs-Sunni/README.md

 Ali buried Fatima nightly without informing Abu Bakr. \
 `Sahih Bukhari, hadith 4240`

+To those who claim Ali angered Fatima more than Abu Bakr did, we believe those narrations to be fabrications.
+If you want to make an objection, you have to use our sources, just as we use your sources to make claims :)

 # If Abu Bakr was the righteous caliph, then Fatima died as a kafer

 Whoever has not recognized the Imam of his time, has died a death of jahaliyah. \